People on a low income and low savings are given Housing Benefit to help pay their rent.

 We will calculate your self-employed earnings based on the net profit of your business over a specified trading period.

-You must inform us of your change in circumstances immediately in writing.
-You may still be entitled to a rebate based on your new income however you may need to complete a new application form as well as providing proof of your income.
+You must inform us of your change in circumstances immediately by completing the online form below.
 If your income has decreased you may be entitled to more benefit.

 Extended payments of Housing/Council Tax Reduction